The Banking Royal Commission and Mortgage Brokers

 How commissions work for mortgage brokers

 There are 2 types of commission paid by lenders to Mortgage Brokers – Upfront and Trail.
-Commission arrangements vary between lenders, and there may be individual arrangements (such as bonuses) with specific lenders or brokers.
+Commission arrangements vary between lenders, and there may be individual arrangements (such as bonuses) with specific lenders or brokers however this is now very rare.

 An Upfront commission is a one-time fee, paid a month after a loan is settled by the lender.